 These outdoor toy storage ideas are specific to keeping cars organized.
 This 16-inch bar is big enough to hold several small metal cars at once, and it comes with all of the mounting hardware you’ll use to secure it to your wall.

 Getting your outdoor toys off the ground and up into a safe storage space is half of the battle.
 However, a neat stackable metal basket storage rack is an easy answer to this problem.
 They’re durable enough to be either inside or outside, and the baskets are at different levels for you to store your outdoor toys easily.
 This makes it a suitable solution for children of different ages.
-The older children can put their things in the taller basket, and the smaller children can put their toys in the lower baskets that are easier for them to reach.
+The older children can put their outdoor toys in the taller basket, and the smaller children can put their outdoor toys in the lower baskets that are easier for them to reach.
 Amazon has a great option available.

 These storage baskets come in three tiers, and it has a wide base to provide excellent stability.
 The baskets sit slightly tilted, and this makes it easy for your kids to reach in and get their items when they want to play with them.

-The final item on our list is a combination of a playhouse for your kids and a storage shed for their toys.
+The final item on our list is a combination of a playhouse for your kids and a storage shed for their outdoor toys and pool toys.
 If you get a big enough storage shed, you can partition part of it off for storage and organize the other side as a cute playhouse to keep your kids entertained for hours at a time.
 At the end of the day, you can help them put their toys away and lock down the shed to keep everything secure.
 This is weather resistant and great for storing toys such as water guns, ropes, balls pool toys and more.